 Madagascar - Diving and Marine Research

-You're invited to join a team that protects marine ecosystems by going out on scuba and snorkeling surveys that will supply vital information to the government and to international conservation agencies.
-Madagascar has some of the best dive sites in the world, so come enjoy the crystal clear waters while protecting the environment!
+You're invited to join a conservation team that strives to protect the marine ecosystems of Madagascar, by going out on scuba and snorkeling surveys that will supply vital information to the government and to international conservation agencies.
+Madagascar has some of the best dive sites in the world, so come enjoy its crystal clear waters while protecting the environment!

 |Project Length||Min 3 weeks - Max 12 weeks|